thomazyazima/thomazyazima.github.io/week-2/4-Your-Own-Website-Solo-Challenge/readme.md

 ## Release 5: Commit and push your changes!
 Make sure you can see all of your changes on your github.io site!

 Not sure how to push up this repo to your github.io site?
-Tutorials
 - Command Line Way: [here](https://help.github.com/articles/creating-project-pages-manually)
 - Using Github Pages: [here](https://pages.github.com/)
 - Treehouse Way: [here](http://blog.teamtreehouse.com/using-github-pages-to-host-your-website)